danieltmbr/JsonCodeGenerator/README.md

 # Json Code Generator

-A tiny script for generating Swift 4 (Codable) Structs from JSON.
+A tiny script for generating Code from JSON.
+Code: right now it only support Swift 4 (with Codable protocol)

 ## Features